Artists on the enduring influence of Daft Punk: "They didn't give a fuck"

 “They were perfectionists but also looking for something simple and human” – Parcels’ Patrick Hetherington

 Parcels joined illustrious company with their 2017 single ‘Overnight’.
 In the band’s final decade, they produced songs with only a handful of artists, including Kanye West (‘Yeezus’, 2013) and The Weeknd (‘Starboy’, 2016).
-The sleek ‘Overnight’ would be the final piece of music that Daft Punk would be involved in before their split.
+The sleek ‘Overnight’ would be the final piece of music that Daft Punk were involved in before their split.

 Hetherington says of their time in the studio: “We learnt about delicacy and having a really deep investigation into every note of every chord; but also about feeling and not thinking.
 They also helped us to realise that we’re a band, that we want to be playing real, live instruments together and recording it like that because that’s when we sometimes hit something special.”